popbr/Clinical-Trials/README.md

 ## Set up

 ### For Windows Beginners
-1)Open Windows PowerShell
+1) Open Windows PowerShell
-2)Type these commands includeing any spaces but not includeing brackets
+2) Type these commands including any spaces but not including brackets
 ```
 cd [PathToRepository] //this takes power shell to where the files you want to run are stored
 python -m venv venv //this opens up a virtual environment